AninditaBasu/indica/docs/api_rv.md

 This is an integer parameter.
 The path is like this: `/mandal/<mandal_number>`.
 For example, `/mandal/4` returns the metadata of all of the verses in the 4th book.

-Valid values for this parameter are 1 through 10 (because there are only 10 mandals in the Rig Veda).
+Valid values for this parameter are 1 through 10 (because there are only 10 mandals in Rig Veda).

 ### `sukta`